 About Cliffside Malibu

 The timeline for withdrawal from opioids can vary from person-to-person, but will generally last about a week.
 This can be very difficult for someone to do alone, especially if not using even for a day is a challenge.
-Medical detox with an addictionologist and a stress-free environment is the only way to ensure your long lasting sobriety with the smallest chance of relapse.
+Medical detox with a person with substance use disorderionologist and a stress-free environment is the only way to ensure your long lasting sobriety with the smallest chance of relapse.

 Since no two addictions are the same, Cliffside Malibu offers an individualized treatment plan for each and every client.
 Treatment plans are created based on a client’s current stage of the Transtheoretical Model: Precontemplation, Contemplation, Preparation, Action, or Maintenance.
 This model helps ensure that all patients receive the best treatment path possible based on their own specific need.
 Moving our clients through this model to completion successfully is our goal each and every single day.

 Cliffside Malibu’s policy is to ensure that all people who choose treatment with us receives the best care possible.
 We strive to provide a continuum of care including medically supervised detox, residential treatment, day treatment, and outpatient services.
 Our program includes not only evidence-based behavioral therapy but family therapy and holistic therapy, as well.
 Whether an individual is suffering from substance abuse and/or alcohol addiction, our programs are designed and structured to be a supportive environment in order to maintain sobriety.